 If you need a referral, contact your PCP before you get specialty care.
 You can find in-network specialists listed in our online provider search tool.
 This tool offers the most up-to-date list of doctors, hospitals and health care professionals in our network.
-To use it, go to Aetna.com and sign in to your member website.
-If you don't have access to the internet, call the toll-free phone number on your Aetna member ID card to get a printed directory.
+Visit Aetna.com to use the tool.
+Or go to your member website.
+If you don't have access to a computer, call the toll-free phone number on your Aetna® member ID card to get a printed directory.